-217 3.5.2 Resource Template
+3.5.2 Resource Template

 The Resource Template Mixin builds upon the concept of OS Templates.
-A Resource Template is a providerdefined Mixin instance that refers to a preset Resource configuration.
+A Resource Template is a providerdefined Mixin instance that refers to a pre-set Resource configuration.
+If a Resource Template Mixin is not provided, the provider is free to choose a default pre-set Resource configuration.
+If a Resource instance carries its own size-related attributes, an assigned Resource Template Mixin will override them where applicable.

-The preset Resource configuration is not visable through the OCCI Discovery mechanism.
-The Mixin.attributes (inherited from Category) is empty for a Resource Template Mixin.
-The side-effect of initialising Resource attributes with pre-defined values is handled by the implementation.
+The pre-set Resource configuration is not fully visible through the OCCI Discovery mechanism, depending on the chosen OCCI rendering and necessary provider-specific implementation details.
+The Mixin.attributes (inherited from Category) for a Resource Template Mixin SHOULD contain relevant attributes and default attribute values.
+Provider-specific side-effects are handled by the implementation and MUST NOT be exposed.

-The OCCI implementation associates a set of Resource attributes (via Category's 'attributes') with a particular term identifier.
+The OCCI implementation associates a set of Resource attributes (via Category's "attributes") with a particular term identifier.

 An implementation-defined Resource Template Mixin MUST be related to the OCCI Resource Template Mixin in order to give absolute type information.
 This is done by setting the depends attribute.
-The OCCI Resource Template is defined by the Mixin instance http://schemas.ogf.org/occi/infrastructure#resource_tpl and MUST be supported SHOULD Resource Templates be offered by the OCCI implementation.
+The OCCI Resource Template is defined by the Mixin instance http://schemas.ogf.org/occi/infrastructure#resource\tpl and MUST be supported SHOULD Resource Templates be offered by the OCCI implementation.